FOSSEE/sdes-stscripts/Version_Control/vcs1.rst

 #.
 Allows for effective collaboration on the project as everything is shared.

 #.
 Helps to identify which additions have broken down the project and thus aids in efficient tracking down of the bugs.

+#.
+It is good for a one man show as it is for a big group of people working on a project.

 ..
 R8